PatrickLiu022/GenerateStrongPassword/README.txt

       Features:
       	 Users can generate a password for length i.
 8/16 Users can choose to exclude characters.
-8/16
+8/16 Password will be presented as a String 8/20
       Bugs:
          Resolved password not meeting length requirements after excluding characters.
 8/18 Resolved Regenerating unwanted characters bug.
 8/18